thedavidmeister/xoroshiro128/README.md

 Results from `xoroshiro128.core/rand`:

 ````
-Evaluation count : 964344540 in 60 samples of 16072409 calls.
+Evaluation count : 2301527460 in 60 samples of 38358791 calls.
-             Execution time mean : 60.520221 ns
+             Execution time mean : 24.654548 ns
-    Execution time std-deviation : 0.537561 ns
+    Execution time std-deviation : 0.398656 ns
-   Execution time lower quantile : 59.842710 ns ( 2.5%)
+   Execution time lower quantile : 24.329306 ns ( 2.5%)
-   Execution time upper quantile : 61.448311 ns (97.5%)
+   Execution time upper quantile : 25.960526 ns (97.5%)
-                   Overhead used : 1.675261 ns
+                   Overhead used : 1.687464 ns

-Found 2 outliers in 60 samples (3.3333 %)
+Found 5 outliers in 60 samples (8.3333 %)
-	low-severe	 1 (1.6667 %)
+	low-severe	 2 (3.3333 %)
-	low-mild	 1 (1.6667 %)
+	low-mild	 3 (5.0000 %)
- Variance from outliers : 1.6389 % Variance is slightly inflated by outliers
+ Variance from outliers : 2.0241 % Variance is slightly inflated by outliers
 ````

-Given these results I think it's safe to recommend xoroshiro128+ as a "drop in" replacement for `(.nextLong (java.util.Random.))`.
+Given these results I think it's safe to recommend xoroshiro128+ as a mostly "drop in" replacement for `(.nextLong (java.util.Random.))`.

 ### ClojureScript